 Some disabled veterans receive monthly payments as part of their VA benefit packages.
 This kind of income will almost always become an offset for your LTD policy.

 If a third party caused the injury that resulted in your disability and you get any sort of settlement, insurers will also consider that settlement an offset to your monthly disability benefit.

-Insurance companies have no problem selling insurance policies, but are not nearly as friendly when it is time to pay a legitimate claim.
-Those who believe they are being treated unfairly or cheated due to offsets should contact an expert long-term disability lawyer to ensure they are receiving the compensation they deserve.
+The reality is that insurance companies have no problem selling insurance policies but are not nearly as helpful when it’s time to pay a legitimate claim.
+Disabled people that believe they are being cheated because of how offsets are being used by an insurer should contact a skilled long-term disability lawyer to ensure they’re receiving the compensation they deserve.